sharathreddy4/Socket.io/Chat Application.md

 ()

 This file helps us do the the following:

-1. Express initializes app to be a function handler that you can supply to an HTTP server.
+a.
+Express initializes app to be a function handler that you can supply to an HTTP server.

-2. We define a route handler / that gets called when we hit our website home.
+b.
+We define a route handler / that gets called when we hit our website home.

-3. We make the http server listen on port 8097.
+c.
+We make the http server listen on port 8097.

 5.Now if we run node index.js, we can see the following output on the terminal: